openshift/pipelines-tutorial/README.md

 # OpenShift Pipelines Tutorial

-Welcome to OpenShift Pipelines tutorial!
+Welcome to the OpenShift Pipelines tutorial!

 OpenShift Pipelines is a cloud-native, continuous integration and delivery (CI/CD) solution for building pipelines using [Tekton](https://tekton.dev).
 Tekton is a flexible, Kubernetes-native, open-source CI/CD framework that enables automating deployments across multiple platforms (Kubernetes, serverless, VMs, etc) by abstracting away the underlying details.